apache/flink/docs/content/docs/dev/table/concepts/overview.md

     FROM Orders a JOIN LineOrders b
         ON a.line_order_id = b.line_order_id;
     ```
-    The generated JSON file has the following contents.
+    The generated JSON file has the following contents:

     ```json
     {